grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

 On the other hand, when an object is immutable, there are no multithreading concerns.
 If a piece of data is read-only, it can be safely read by as many threads as we like.
-After all, no one is able to modify the state of an object, so there is no possibility of inconsistency[^functionallanguages].
+After all, no one can modify the state of an object, so there is no possibility of inconsistency[^functionallanguages].

 ### If not mutability, then what?

 For the reasons I described, I consider immutability a crucial aspect of value object design and in this book, when I talk about value objects, I assume they are immutable.

-Still there is one question that remains unanswered: what about a situation when I really want to:
+Still, there is one question that remains unanswered: what about a situation when I need to:

-* replace all occurences of letter 'r' in a string to letter 'l'?
+* replace all occurrences of letter 'r' in a string to letter 'l'?
 * move a date forward by five days?
 * add a file name to an absolute directory path to form an absolute file path (e.g. "C:\" + "myFile.txt" = "C:\myFile.txt")?